KetchuppOfficial/Hash_Table/README.md

     return checksum;
 }
 ```
-**Hash table size:** 2048 cells.
+**Hash table size:** 2000 cells.

 Three previous function was a kind of joke and shouldn't be treated seriously.
 Since *Checksum ()* hash function are *real*, if it can be said this way.
-Here and further the size of the hash table is 2048 cells.
-If an ideal hash function is used, there will be approximatelly 11.4 words in each cell.
+Here and further the size of the hash table is 2000 cells.
+The load factor is approximately 8,24 as there are 16485 words in the hash table.

 ![Checksum](Hash_Research/CHECKSUM.png)